 Governance

-The Trust believes that schools need to be autonomous if they are to be truly effective in serving their community.
+The Trust believes that schools need to have a high degree of autonomy if they are to be truly effective in serving their community.
 This means headteachers have the authority to lead and run their school, working with local governing boards, explicitly aligned with and committed to the Trust’s aims, values and practices.
 There is a clear scheme of delegation.
 The Trust’s key role is to provide the support and challenge required for the school to deliver and maintain excellence.

 The Trust offers value to the school by providing expert support from the centre for: the leadership and delivery of teaching and learning; finance; HR; ICT; estates.
 It also provides a range of central services, such as financial and management information systems, payroll, IT and larger procurement where it is evident that such services will provide better value in terms of time and cost.